What Is Accountability In The Workplace?

 2. Create a Routine and Prioritise Tasks

 Developing a structured routine enhances personal accountability by promoting consistency and discipline.
-Allocate specific time slots for tasks and responsibilities, ensuring a balance between personal and professional commitments.
+Allocate specific time slots for tasks and responsibilities, balancing personal and professional commitments.
 Prioritise tasks based on their importance and deadlines.
 By organising one's day around essential activities, individuals can focus their energy and attention on tasks that contribute significantly to their goals.
-Creating a routine not only instils discipline but also minimises distractions, making it easier to stay accountable to one's objectives.
+Creating a routine instils discipline and minimises distractions, making staying accountable to one's objectives easier.

 3. Track Your Progress